smilinhawaiian/asciilines/README.md

 ## Explanation of what the program is and does
 HW 1: Make a mini-project
-This is the Mini-Project: HW1 for CS461P-Open Software Development This program is written in python
+This is the Mini-Project: HW1 for CS461P-Open Software Development This program is written in both Rust and python
 This program that will accept a single .tvg file argument and render the file as ASCII on standard output.
 The program outputs one of specifications of the tvg file as ASCII on stdout.